 The joint body is of prismatic shape.

-The product of the parameters concerning the 3-dimensional nature of the joint can be conservatively estimated by kas * kdh *kdw = 0.8 (see Section [7.7.3.3] for the analytical definition of these parameters).
+The product of the parameters concerning the 3-dimensional nature of the joint can be conservatively estimated by kas * kdh *kdw = 0,8 (see Section 7.7.3.3 for the analytical definition of these parameters).

 Joint Types for the Simple Method

 Most commonly used joints can be approximated by a class of simplified joints shown in Figure 7-22 according to the point of force introduction into the joint.
-The interstice should lie inside the shaded zone of the corresponding diagram.
+It is important that the interstice lies inside the shaded zone of the corresponding diagram.
 This zone defines the region where evenly distributed compression is assumed, and is assumed to have a cone half angle of 30°.

 Figure 7-22 shows only nut-tightened joints, however the joint types 1, 2 and 4 are also applicable to threaded hole joints.
 In these cases the lower flange acts as the insert and the dimension Lc is only the thickness of the upper flange.